dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
 #### 202.1.0 110219
 - This is the first release targeting Dynamo 2.0.
 As such a lot of nodes have been re-categorised, some have been renamed and some removed.
-Please refer to the following excel sheet for details (nodes that were removed are marked in red, likewise any changes are highlighted in yellow).
+Please refer to the [following sheet](https://docs.google.com/spreadsheets/d/1fof74UeaJvW7fLbkjDRdscQVybkG8vaw7vvIp7BywaY/edit?usp=sharing) for details (nodes that were removed are marked in red, likewise any changes are highlighted in yellow).
 - Line.XYOffset is a new node to offset a line in the XY plane.
 Sometimes Dynamo offsets those vertically and this node attempts to solve that.
 - Minor bugfixes to the fet & fraction nodes, improvements to the BrepDS node.
 - I'm slowly adding tests for all nodes.
 Most of the non-Revit related nodes are finished.